Selling two complementary goods: Optimal Mechanism

+In proving Theorem \ref{theo:last}, we use concavity property of {\sc Condition A} (in Lemma \ref{lem:impmnt}).
+This condition cannot be weakened in this proof approach.
+That is not to say {\sc Condition A} is necessary for the result, the next section illustrates this fact for independent types.

-Observe that, for this result we can replace {\sc Condition A} with a more standard regularity condition, that $\phi(v,k)$ is strictly increasing in $v$,.
-This is true since we use {\sc Condition A} only for existence of unique solution to the equation $\phi(v,k) = 0~\forall k$ in the proof.
+For the result in Theorem \ref{theo:one}, however, we can replace {\sc Condition A} with a more standard regularity condition, that $\phi(v,k)$ is strictly increasing in $v$.
+This is true since we only need the optimal price conditional on $k$ to be increasing (and bounded).
 For a detailed comparison of the regularity condition with {\sc Condition A} see \citet{devanur_haghpanah_psomas_2020}, Section 6.1.
-We use the current form of {\sc Condition A} as we require it for our next result.